All Episodes

 And they take the train.

-And no matter who's elected, it's the whole point of our nation that we can have this vigorous debate, but when the debate's over and the votes are counted, we become one nation.
+And no matter who's elected, it's the whole point of our nation that we can have this vigorous debate.

 So I bet that's how Eisenhower would weigh in.

-Talking with Brett Baer of Fox News about his book, it's it's out a week now, three days in January, Dwight Eisenhower's final mission.
+Talking with Brett Baer of Fox News about his book, it's out a week now, three days in January, Dwight Eisenhower's final mission.

 Permit me one departure here from the book.

-Uh you opened this door.
+You opened this door.

 You've been covering Washington and studying Washington for much of your professional life.

-You ever seen anything like this, what's going on today?
+Have you ever seen anything like this, what's going on today?

 Never.